alfredodeza/khuno.vim/README.rst

 is how it will look.
 If you are on a terminal and want to enforce underlining instead of something else, you can try this: ``hi SpellBad cterm=underline``

+**Everything slows down when I move the cursor**: If you are using terminal Vim and have the option to display the line where the cursor is (with ``:set cursorline``) you will have performance problems.
+This is not the plugin per-se, but Vim will be slower to render.
+Two options to fix this: either disable it with ``:set nocursorline`` or use a GUI Vim (gVim, or MacVim for example).

 About the name
 --------------